 Frequently Asked Questions & Answers

-Q: Can I do my own pool liner or pool cover replacement and installation?
-If so, what is the benefit?
+Q: Can I do a pool liner or pool cover replacement and installation?

-- Are you physically fit enough to take on a DIY Project?
+- Are you physically fit enough to take on the project?
 Liners and covers typically weigh anywhere from 50 to 225 lbs.
 You will need some help to maneuver the replacement pool liner into place and this is a difficult project for one person.

 - The installation will span a day or two, so you will need to set aside the time.